Artist Don Drumm reflects on his sculpture’s role in May 4, lifelong impact as 50th Commemoration appears on horizon.

 The day after his visit to campus to examine Solar Totem #1 nearly 50 years ago, Mr. Drumm went to Bowling Green State University, where he was artist-in-residence at the time.
 He had been scheduled to deliver a talk, and he was determined to keep his commitment.
 After his presentation, a student approached him and asked if he’d be willing to create a memorial sculpture to the Kent State four that would live at the Bowling Green campus.

 After some discussion with Bowling Green’s then-President William Jerome, Mr. Drumm was commissioned to create a new sculpture.
 A few months later, the installation, Bridge Over Troubled Waters, constructed of the same CorTen steel used in his Kent State sculpture, was dedicated to the memory of the four Kent State students killed on May 4, 1970, as well as to two students who were shot and killed by police on the campus of Jackson State College in Mississippi 11 days later.

 This is not the Drumm sculpture most people associate with the Kent State shootings.
 But for the artist himself, this is the May 4 memorial.
 Into it he poured his own sorrow and confusion over a tragedy he still cannot comprehend.

 Over the last 50 years or so, Mr. Drumm has lived life with his wife, Lisa, surrounded by art.
-Now, multiple generations of Drumms work in the arts, including both of Mr. Drumm’s daughters.
+Now, multiple generations of Drumms work in the arts, including two of Mr. Drumm’s daughters.
 His Akron-based studio and gallery is a thriving business, providing gallery facilities for more than 500 artists and studio space for three resident artists.

 Throughout his career, he has pioneered the use of metal in the creation of major works of art.
 His sculptures serve as landmarks throughout the city of Akron, and his installations can be found throughout the world."